britram/rains-prototype/draft-trammell-rains-protocol.md

   or client returns a 400 Bad Message notification to its peer, and ceases processing of the message.

-On receipt of an assertion, shard, pshard, or zone message section, a
+On receipt of an assertion, shard, P-Shard, or zone message section, a
 server:

 - verifies its consistency (see {{runtime-consistency-checking}}).
 If the